NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

   * **Overview** provides a high-level description of the archive and a paragraph that gives its approximate time coverage.
-The coverage is usually determined by the launch date and a pointer to the kernel that sets the end time of the of the archive.
+The coverage is usually determined by the launch date and a pointer to the kernel that sets the end time of the archive.
 The determination of the archive coverage is discussed in section :ref:`22_pds4_spice_archive:Product Coverage Assignment Rules`.

   * **Errata** contains an enumerated list of errata items.
 These items are